nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 ---
-title: Condition - ProblemHeader
+title: ProblemHeader (Condition)
 keywords: getcarerecord
 tags: [design,structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_problems.html
-summary: "Guidance for populating and consuming the ProblemHeader profile"
+summary: "Guidance for populating and consuming the ProblemHeader (Condition) profile"
 div: resource-page
 ---

 ## Introduction ##

-The headings below list the elements of the ProblemHeader profile and describe how to populate and consume them.
+The headings below list the elements of the ProblemHeader (Condition) profile and describe how to populate and consume them.

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed." %}

 {% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [ProblemHeader profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-ProblemHeader-Condition-1)." %}

-## Condition - problem header elements ##
+## ProblemHeader (Condition) elements ##

 ### id ###